pdwrc/rc-light-controller/USER-GUIDE.md

 # Firmware updates

-To install new firmware, ensure that the controller is powered off, then hold down button 2 while connecting the controller to a computer using a USB cable.
+Firmware updates are provided in the form of a ".uf2" file.

+To install new firmware, ensure that the controller is powered off, then hold down button 2 while connecting the controller to your computer using a USB cable.
 The button can be released as soon as the cable is connected.
 The controller should appear as a USB disk called "RPI-RP2".
 Simply copy the provided `.uf2` file onto this drive.
 After a few seconds, the disk will disappear, the controller will restart and the LED will start flashing to indicate that it is looking for a signal.
 You can then disconnect the USB cable.

 Note that this requires a micro USB cable with data wires.
 Many micro USB cables are intended only for charging devices, and do not have data wires.
+If the controller does not appear as a USB disk it is likely that you are using a charge-only cable.